Matsyir/pvp-performance-tracker/README.md

 Currently, it does not check for offensive prayers.
 It assumes that you always use the right offensive prayer, and it assumes that you are using one of the 25% prayers for defence, but not augury while getting maged, since you would more likely be trying to range/melee at that time.
 This works the same for both players so the differences are handed out equally.
 We could detect the player's offensive prayer, but not the opponent's.
 To make that fair, we use equal estimations for both players.

 This also is not 100% reliable, but it too should work in the vast majority of cases.
 This component is able to retrieve item stats dynamically, from cached wiki data, for the vast majority of relevant items.
 Some very obscure items won't have stats.
 One problem is bolts/ammo, we can't detect which are used, so there are configs to choose which ones are used for the estimations.
+Another is rings, we can't detect that either.
 Base spell damage also needs to be hardcoded based on animation, which is not completely possible since animations are shared between different spells.
-However, all other melee gear stats or general range/mage gear stats can be automatically retrieved.
+However, all other melee gear stats or general range/mage gear stats can be automatically retrieved and used for damage calculations.

 The damage calculations can be found all across [this file](https://github.com/Matsyir/pvp-performance-tracker/blob/deserved-dps-tracker/src/main/java/com/pvpperformancetracker/PvpDamageCalc.java).
 Range Ammo Data is in [this file](https://github.com/Matsyir/pvp-performance-tracker/blob/deserved-dps-tracker/src/main/java/com/pvpperformancetracker/RangeAmmoData.java).